tomzx/blog.tomrochette.com-content/agi/my-approach-to-agi/v0.3.0/article.md

 # What is the purpose?

 # What are the approach with the most chances of success?
-Learn from existing systems
+## Learn from existing systems
 Learn about neurobiology
 Understanding how the brain works
 Learn about child development
 	Specifically we're interested to determine what are innate and what are acquired skills and abilities.
 For skills that are innate, it means that the information is included as part of the DNA
 Learn about genetics
 	* Specifically what we believe is included as part of DNA or even more specifically what are the cognitive abilities that are included as part of DNA

-Learn from mathematical/computational models
+## Learn from mathematical/computational models
 Learn about machine learning
 	Understanding problems through machine learning
 Learn about computation and complexity theory

-# Composition of human intelligence
+# Intelligence based on neural systems
 So far we know one interesting fact which is that there are a lot of other animals which also have all the components of the brain that we have however they are not considered to be as intelligent as human beings
 It does not appear to be the amount of neurons that you have in your central nervous system that determines whether or not you have human intelligence level which seems to disprove the idea of the emergence if intelligence by the sheer fact that you have a specific number of neurons (elephants are known to have over 257 billion neurons in their whole nervous system, vs 86 billion neurons for humans, and long-finned pilot whale are known to have 37.2 billion neurons in their cerebral cortex, vs 21 billion neurons for humans)
 However it's very important to note that we're generally at the top of the hierarchy in terms of the number of total neurons in the body or in the cerebral cortex